 Central Asia ministry is no longer a regionally isolated ministry.
-Numerous tribes of this land are moving to every corner of the earth today (eg. Ukrainian)he Korean-Russian, which God has hidden, is expected to play an important role in the future evangelization.
-The Korean Church, which has established the bridgehead of mission through the Korean Diaspora Church in the world in the past, has been working with the Korean missionaries in Central Asia, be a leading partner other global churches at the front line of the gospel.
+Numerous tribes of this land are moving to every corner of the earth today (eg. Ukrainian), and the Korean-Russian, which God has hidden, is expected to play an important role in the future evangelization.
+The Korean Church, which has established the bridgehead of mission through the Korean Diaspora Church in the world in the past, and has been working with the Korean missionaries in Central Asia, will be a leading partner alongside the other global churches at the front line of the gospel.

-eferences
+References

 Brierley, P., World Churches Handbook, London: Christian Research, 1997.